ldall2009/GeoQuiz/README.md

 Video link of me demoing the app: [GeoQuiz App Demo](https://youtu.be/wgi8auLrWLg)

-### The following challenges from Chapters 1-6 from the book were completed:
+### The following bonus challenges from Chapters 1-6 from the book were completed:
 - Add A Previous Button
 - From Button to ImageButton
 - Prevent Repeating Answers